misterseyiayeni/Computer_Vision/README.md

 # Computer_Vision
-This project uses Microsoft Azure Custom Vision to train images and afterwards expose a prediction API.
+This project uses the Microsoft Azure Custom Vision API to train images and afterwards expose a prediction API.
 This API is called from a client e.g. a notebook to get the predictions.

 # Steps to Set up the model
 Create a Custom Vision resource in Azure Portal.